Key Mechanisms of the Seismic Behaviour of External RC Wide Beam–column Joints

 Regarding the design of new buildings, given the lack of research, seismic codes are generally “suspicious” about the real behavior of wide beams in beam-column connections under seismic actions.
 As an example, ACI-ASCE 352 code gave some indications on the design of such types of connection, but only for the cases when all the beam flexural reinforcement bars pass through the column core.
 This latter case virtually implies the prohibition of the use of wide beams in moment resisting frames located in seismic regions.
 Current seismic codes such as EC8 allow the use of wide beams in RC moment resisting frames even when designed in high ductility class (DCH), while the Italian seismic code , although substantially in line with EC8, forbids the use of wide beams in DCH frames, and only allows their presence in the lower ductility class.
 This provision has been kept in the revised version of the Italian seismic code .

-In , an experimental and numerical study was carried out on wide beam-column joints where parametric analyses were also performed to evaluate the effects of a spandrel beam on the global response.
+An experimental and numerical study was carried out on wide beam-column joints where parametric analyses were also performed to evaluate the effects of a spandrel beam on the global response .
 They found that the torsional behavior of spandrel beams dominates the seismic performance of wide beam-column joint specimens.
 Also, Benavent-Climent et al. studied internal and external wide beam-column joints equipped with shallow spandrel beams, making reference to the Spanish construction habit where shallow spandrel beams are frequently used.
-They compared their experimental results with those of other experimental campaigns, where no gravity loads were applied on the beam member during the tests, and found that the presence of the gravity load is able to delay the yielding of beam longitudinal bars and, in turn, reduce the displacement ductility.
+They compared their experimental results with those of other experimental campaigns, where no gravity loads were applied on the beam member during the tests, and found that the presence of the gravity load is able to delay the yield of beam longitudinal bars and, in turn, reduce the displacement ductility.

 2. EXPERIMENTAL INVESTIGATION